yuyang95/UnmixingDM/README.md

 After that, we can obtain the inferred abundance of RGB dataset in `./datasets/inferred_abu/`.

-### Step 2: Train the Diffusion model and synthesize abundace maps by the trained Diffusion model.
+### 2: Train the Diffusion model and synthesize abundace maps by the trained Diffusion model.
 Input: Inferred abundance maps by Step 1.

 Output: Synthetic abundance maps.